 SEM has continued to grow and evolve and the program has been modified to meet the challenges of the increasingly complex world.

 Our college preparatory curriculum provides graduates with the skills for academic success in the realm of higher education.
 Our sense of community and spirit provide a sound basis for an informed, active life well beyond the classroom.

 Remaining true and committed to single-sex education for women, we resisted independent education's trend toward coeducation in the early 1970s.
 In fact, SEM has grown as we continued to develop our academic and extracurricular programs without sacrificing time-honored traditions.

-In 2008, we began our one-to-one tablet computer program and established our residential program with host families.
-In 2009, we also unveiled the Bassett Squash Courts and Ladds Fitness Center, featuring regulation-size squash courts and fitness center.
-We expanded our residential program from two houses in 2009 to five residential houses for students and faculty.
-These residences flank the school building on two sides and all are connected by a beautiful courtyard gathering space.
-With our Larkin Field just a short walk down a leafy parkway, our unique urban campus is complete.
+In 2008, we began our one-to-one laptop program and established our residential program with host families.
+In 2009, we unveiled the Bassett Squash Courts and Ladds Fitness Center.
+We expanded our residential program from two houses in 2009 to now five residential houses for students and faculty.
+These residences flank the school building on two sides and all are connected by the Magavern-Sutton Courtyard, a beautiful gathering space with a lawn, benches and picnic tables.
+With our Larkin Field just a 5-minute walk down a leafy parkway, our unique urban campus is complete.

 Dr. Charles E. West 1851-1860

 (Buffalo Female Academy)